Beanie496/Crab/README.md

 This is a chess engine made for my Year 2 Computer Science A-level project.

+To run, first make sure you have Cargo installed (which can be done by installing rust: https://rustup.rs).
+Then, run `cargo run --release` from any directory.

-Read style.md for rules on style.
+If you want to contribute, read style.md for rules on style.